I’ve talked a lot about confidence on my blog, but one thing that’s so simple to boost your confidence is how you dress.

 Then if I had any money left over I could treat myself to some travel skincare for my holidays as I hate having large skincare bottles filling up my suitcase.

-I’m obsessed with the color, it’s very me as I love anything that really stands out.
+I’m obsessed with the colour, it’s very me as I love anything that really stands out.
 I wanted something that I could wear over a bikini on the beach, general Summertime wandering as well as being able to style with heels and makeup should I want to wear it on a Summer evening.

 I love it and it was only £9.
 I feel really confident in it because it’s so floaty.
 If I’ve had ice cream and feeling a little bloated I don’t need to worry wearing this dress, it’s so flattering.

 Next, I went for something that was a little risky for me but a safe option for most.
 A little black dress.
 Most people would agree you can’t go wrong with a little black dress and that’s why I went for it, although for me there was the risk I wouldn’t like it.
 I don’t really do black.
-I like vibrant colors and generally the bolder and brighter the better.
+I like vibrant colours and generally the bolder and brighter the better.

 I’m not really a fan of a little black dress, but I really did want something that I would be able to wear for multiple occasions.
 So I went with a ‘safe’ option and ordered myself a little black dress.
 My thinking was it would be good for nights out with the girls (not that they happen much these days), Christmas parties and on an evening on holiday.